 Tender strips of beef stir fried with a lip smacking black pepper and honey sauce.
-One of my favorite dishes at Chinese restaurants is so easy to make at home.
+This Chinese Beef with Honey Black Pepper Sauce is one of my favorite dishes at Chinese restaurants is so easy to make at home.
 15 minutes, start to finish, zero stress, normal ingredients.

 I don’t recreate the sizzle at home – I wish I could!
 If you have a cast iron dish or a small skillet so you can take it straight from the stove to the table, then you’ll get the sizzle.
 And I’m jealous.